We work to inspire stewardship among residents and visitors in support of the river we love.

 Solutions We Work On

 Friends is a significant partner in the Verde Front, which is a regional collaborative effort fostering proactive conversation, coordination, and collective action on stewardship of natural and cultural resources.
 It’s an “all hands, all lands” approach to sustainably connect people to the land by addressing outdoor recreation issues and challenges.
-The Verde Front combines the capacity of land managers, communities, and recreationists to more effectively the implement recreation, education, and restoration projects.
+The Verde Front combines the capacity of land managers, communities, and recreationists to more effectively implement recreation, education, and restoration projects.
 The Verde Front fosters a regional and sustainable recreation approach, including a plan to link communities throughout the Verde Valley and facilitating a commission on river and trails to ensure ongoing support and coordination.